ieshiawm/dataoptimal.github.io/_posts/2021-06-15-perceptron.md

 The following is a sample project I completed for COVID-19 data from ourworldindata.org

 Here's the SQL code block:
-'''

 /*
-The following information has been exctracted from https://ourworldindata.org/covid-deaths as CSV Statements Used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, *Note* this data is accurate as of June 14, 2021.
+The following information has been extracted from https://ourworldindata.org/covid-deaths as CSV Statements Used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, *Note* this data is accurate as of June 14, 2021.
 */

+-- Select all columns from the CovidDeaths table
+-- and order the resulting table by Location and Date
 '''

-'''
--- Select all columns from the CovidDeaths table
--- and order the resulting table by Location and Date SELECT
+SELECT
 	*
 	FROM CovidDeaths